Contact Form Demo

 Description

-• Micom Generator Protection Relay belongs to generator protective relays, which is suitable for differential and backup protection of small generators, as well as protection for hydro-generators up to 2 MW and turbine generators up to 10 MW.
+• Generator Protective Relay belongs to generator protective relays, which is suitable for differential and backup protection of small generators, as well as protection for hydro-generators up to 2 MW and turbine generators up to 10 MW.

 Features and Specifications